Key Points

 Pilot Light or Ignition

-Older furnaces have pilot lights, whereas modern furnaces have automatic ignition systems.
-A pilot light is always burning, providing a flame when the temperature dips below the thermostat setting.
+Older furnaces have pilot lights, whereas modern furnaces use automatic ignition systems.
 An automated ignition system uses either an electrical spark or a resistance heating element to ignite the fire when needed.
-Since it only burns on command, it conserves fuel.
+Since it only burns on command, modern furnaces using automated ignition conserve fuel and mitigate some of the safety concerns created by pilot lights.

+A pilot light is always burning, requiring a small but steady stream of gas to stay lit.
 Several issues can arise with the ignition.
 A weak flame can quickly extinguish, shutting down the furnace.
 A faulty or dirty flame sensor will fail to detect a flame.
 The gas valve or pilot opening can clog.
 In any of these instances, a professional will need to clean elements and make adjustments.

 Gas Line

 As their name suggests, gas lines transport gases in and out of the furnace system.
 These gases are flammable and dangerous, so it's essential to check for leaks often.
-Since these gases are undetectable with the naked eye, a technician will use an electronic leak detector.
+Since these gases are undetectable to the naked eye, a technician will use an electronic leak detector.

 Flue Pipe